OnlySlides/Active-Directory-Project/README.md

 - Sysmon installed on the AD server and target machine to view the attack telemetry

 ### Notes/Experimentation
-Halfway through, the Windows machine could not connect to the Splunk server while following along the guided project.
-I troubleshooted the issue for a couple hours on my own and it ended up working after adjusting some firewall configurations; this felt like a big win for me.
+- Halfway through, the Windows machine could not connect to the Splunk server while following along the guided project.
+I troubleshooted the issue for a couple hours on my own and it ended up working after adjusting some firewall configurations; this felt like a big win for me. <br/>
-The guided project tool (Crowbar) was not working so I used a different tool instead (Hydra).
-After a demo of invoking a specific technique, I attempted to invoke a different technique (T1021.001) myself after.
+- The guided project tool (Crowbar) was not working so I used a different tool instead (Hydra).
+After a demo of invoking a specific technique, I attempted to invoke a different technique (T1021.001) myself after. <br/>
-Not part of the project but I wanted to see the telemetry generated in Splunk if jsmith's permissions were edited in AD so some password policies were updated to see various event codes in Splunk.
+- The very last section at the end was not part of the project but I wanted to see the telemetry generated in Splunk if jsmith's permissions were edited in AD so some password policies were updated to see various event codes in Splunk.

 ### Steps
 This project will be split into 5 parts: